Skip to content

 The culprit of most of it?
 Synthetic fibers - most commonly polyester - which make up a whopping 35 percent of microplastic pollution.
 That’s about 2.2 million tons of microfibers entering the ocean every year.

-Nui Laundry Merino Tencel
+Nui Merino Wool

 How is that possible?